 It isn’t too early to start preparing yourself for the LSAT.
 There are no specific college classes that will directly prepare you in terms of content.
 However, courses that develop analytical skills, logical reasoning, reading comprehension and writing ability will help you.
 Purchase LSAT prep materials to become familiar with the test format and proficient in answering the questions quickly.
 Buy a book of logic games from a book store or supermarket.
-And read, read, read!
 Become familiar with reading, comprehending and analyzing factual material.
-Working with copies of past exams is extremely beneficial; by the time you take the LSAT, you should have taken multiple full-length practice tests under timed conditions.
+By the time you take the LSAT, you should have taken multiple full-length practice tests under timed conditions.
 If you are proactive and begin preparation early enough, you will be able to better assess your need to enroll in a prep course.
 The Pre-Professional Advising Center can help you develop a preparation strategy for the LSAT.

 The LSAT is offered four times per year.
-If you are prepared, consider taking the LSAT in June prior to your senior year so that you may begin to narrow your focus to appropriate schools early on.
-We understand that this may be difficult because this particular date often coincides with exam week.
-If necessary, taking the LSAT in the fall of your senior year is perfectly acceptable.
+If you are prepared, consider taking the LSAT in the June or July prior to your senior year so that you may begin to narrow your focus to appropriate schools early on.
+If necessary, taking the LSAT in the fall of your senior year is acceptable.
 We recommend no later than October of your senior year (or the year before you plan to begin law school).

-Consider registering through the Law School Data Assembly Service (LSDAS) by the summer before your senior year.
-The LSDAS is a clearinghouse of your information (transcripts, LSAT score and letters of recommendation) that law schools will have access to once they have received your application.
-You can also complete and submit individual law school applications through the LSDAS website.
-Law schools begin accepting applications early in the fall, one year before you plan to enter.
-Schools vary in terms of application deadlines.
-Regardless of deadline, we encourage you to have your applications submitted no later than Thanksgiving.
+The LSAC-CAS is a clearinghouse of your information (transcripts, LSAT score and letters of recommendation) that law schools will have access to once they have received your application.
+You will also complete and submit individual law school applications.
 The Pre-Professional Advising Center staff can assist you throughout the application process, including offering our Law School Application Workshop.

 Yes.
 Most law schools require two faculty letters of recommendation and usually accept no more than three.
 The most valuable letters come from evaluators who know you well.
 Get to know some of your professors.
 Take some classes that require participation, research papers and essay exams.
 Those faculty will be better equipped to write a meaningful evaluation of your academic abilities.
 In some cases it may be appropriate to secure a recommendation from a non-professor.
 Personal recommendations are never acceptable.
 If you have been out of school for several years, professional recommendations are appropriate.

 Yes.
-The Law School Admissions Council provides comprehensive information regarding financial aid.
+The Law School Admission Council provides comprehensive information regarding financial aid.
 AccessLex Institute is a great organization with great tools and financial resources and information for pre-law and law students.

 Preparing for admission to law school requires careful long-range planning and accurate information.
 The Pre-Professional Advising Center (PPAC) specializes in providing you with necessary information and helping you develop good planning skills.
-The staff of the PPAC provides you with help through each step of the way.
-Course selection, time management tips, information on individual schools, admissions test preparation advice, help finding alternative careers in or out of the law profession and links to ways to get experience in legal settings are some of the services provided.
+The staff of the PPAC provides you with help through each step of the way including course selection, experience-building and reflection, information on individual schools, admissions test preparation advice, parallel planning advice, and more.
+Explore our website for a suggested Timeline for Pre-Law Students, Pre-Law Resources, Special Events, Workshops & Appointments, and more!